rkakadia18/rkakadia18.github.io/replit.md

 ## Overview

 This is a personal portfolio website for Rupali Kakadia, a data scientist with experience at companies like Tesla and Microsoft.
-The application is built using a modern full-stack architecture with React for the frontend and Express.js for the backend, designed to showcase professional experience, skills, projects, and contact information.
+The application has been converted to a static site built with React, designed to showcase professional experience, skills, projects, and contact information with optimal performance and deployment flexibility.

 ## System Architecture